 Another thing I don’t like is the huge, mega portions of food served in restaurants.
 ‘You don’t have to eat it all’ someone told me.
 Well actually I do.
 I was programmed from birth to finish everything on my plate and really it’s too late to re-train me now.
 The best way is not to put it in front of me in the first place.

-So that’s what I don’t like in the US, here’s what I do like.
+So, having moaned about what I don’t like in the US, here’s what I do like:

 1. The availability of ‘rest rooms’ everywhere you go.
-It’s not a secret that people sometimes need to use them, and they will be available.
-Not like in London when I have to travel across to the other side and so I’ve sat on a train for an hour so I go into Costa Coffee but I can’t use the loo unless I buy something.
+It’s not a secret that people sometimes need to use them, and in the US they are available.
+Not like in London when I’ve sat on a train for an hour so I go into Costa Coffee but I can’t use the loo unless I buy something.

 So I then have to stand in a queue to order a coffee and get my receipt with the magic number to let me in the bathroom.
 Except sometimes the number is out of date and I have to go back and ask the cashier and she shouts at me and looks so grumpy as if I deliberately filled my bladder on the way there just to annoy her.
 In America, this woman would not keep her job.